hectorcorrea/hectorcorrea.github.io/blog/2026-01-05/git-branch-on-bash-prompt.md

 ~/Downloads $
 ```

-Since I put the changes in my `.bash_profile` I had to close and re-open my Terminal for the changes to take effect.
+Since I put the changes in my `.bash_profile` I had to close and re-open the Terminal for the changes to take effect, which is expected.

 ## Getting the branch name